Activate the account budget or create custom budgets

 Only a user with the ACCOUNTADMIN role or a role granted account budget admin privileges can activate and set up the account budget.

-1. Activate the account budget using the account_root_budget!ACTIVATE method:
+1. Activate the account budget by calling the account_root_budget!ACTIVATE method on the SNOWFLAKE.LOCAL.ACCOUNT_ROOT_BUDGET object:

 Copy

-2. Set the spending limit using the <budget_name>!SET_SPENDING_LIMIT method:
+2. Set the spending limit calling the <budget_name>!SET_SPENDING_LIMIT method:

 Copy